- Clinic Lottery bidding open: Friday, March 25, 8:00 a.m. - Monday, March 28, 5:00 p.m.

 - Failure to complete both semesters of a 2-semester clinic.
 Students who choose to drop or are unable to complete both semesters of any 2-semester clinic, for any reason, will receive from their Clinical Professor/Supervising Attorney either an “F” or a “W” for the first semester.

 - Any student who voluntarily removes themselves from the 2nd semester of a 2-semester clinic will not be re-enrolled.
 At the discretion of the Clinical Professor/ Supervising Attorney, s/he will receive either an “F” or a “W” for the first semester of the clinic.

-Registration bidding for Spring 2016 Clinic courses starts at 8:00 a.m.
-November 5 and will go through 8:00 p.m.
-November 6.
+Registration bidding for Fall 2016 Clinic courses starts at 8:00 am March 25th and will go through 5:00 pm March 28th.
 This is before and separate from general Law School Lottery.

 The Law Clinic lottery is a fair, randomized process that assigns students to open Clinic courses and places them on waitlists, according to students’ ranked course bids.
-Students will be emailed a link to the Clinic Lottery Survey (google form) where you will be able to rank up to four clinical courses.
+Students will be emailed a link to the Clinic Lottery Survey (google form) where you will be able to rank up to three clinical courses.
 After the Survey closes, the lottery randomization will run and students will be enrolled into a course based on their ranked course bids.
-Students who receive a clinic course will be notified by November 10th and will see their enrollment in a clinic course before making their standard law school lottery bids.
+Students will see their enrollment in a clinic course before making their standard law school lottery bids.

 To prepare for the lottery go to the Law School Clinic website to see a description of each clinic course.
 Clinic policies and procedures can also be found on the Law School website under Clinics at http://www.law.umn.edu/current/policies-and-procedures.html